 WJ Henderson Optometrists is an NHS registered practice and standard NHS eye examinations are provided free of charge*.
 For an Enhanced NHS eye examination there is a fee of £20.

-At WJ Henderson Optometrists an eye examination takes between 30 and 45 minutes.
+At WJ Henderson Optometrists an eye examination takes around 45 minutes.